aerni/statamic-livewire-forms/README.md

 </body>
 ```

-### Default form views
+## Form views

-The default form views are styled with [Tailwind CSS](https://tailwindcss.com/).
-If you want to use the default styling, you need a working Tailwind setup with the [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) plugin.
+This addon provides configured and styled form views for all Statamic form fieldtypes.
+The components are styled with [Tailwind CSS](https://tailwindcss.com/) and make use of the [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) plugin.
+If you want to use the default styling, you will need a working Tailwind setup.

 ### Publish form views

-You can publish the default form views to make the markup and styling your own.
-The views will be published to `views/vendor/livewire-forms`.
+You can publish the form views to make the styling and markup your own:

 ```bash
 php please vendor:publish --tag=livewire-forms-views
 ```

+The views will be published to `views/vendor/livewire-forms`.

-> **Note:** It's very likely that future releases will introduce changes to the views.
+> **Important Note:** It's highly likely that future releases will introduce breaking changes to the views.
 If you choose to publish the views you are on your own and have to manually update the views yourself.

 ## Basic usage